dan-phd/2DTDBEM/README.md

 If you get `error wile loading shared libraries`, use `export LD_LIBRARY_PATH=/usr/local/lib/` for root users, or `export LD_LIBRARY_PATH=/home/<local_lib_folder>/lib` otherwise.

 ### Windows
-If you have a 64 bit version of Windows, and do not need to modify the code, the built executable with dependancies is located in the `bin folder`.
+If you have a 64 bit version of Windows, and do not need to modify the code, the built executable with dependencies is located in the `bin` folder.
 To run the program, open the command prompt in the root `2DTDBEM` directory and run `bin\2DTDBEM`.

 If this does not work, or you require building an updated version of the code, the following instructions should be followed.